Florida Gov. Rick Scott wants FAMU president James Ammons to step down amid hazing investigation

-Florida Gov. Rick Scott met late Thursday with a group of several hundred Florida A&M students upset over his recommendation that trustees suspend the school's president in the wake of alleged hazing and “financial irregularities,” the governor’s office announced Thursday.
+Florida Gov. Rick Scott “has strongly recommended” that the trustees of Florida A&M University suspend, “effective immediately,” the school’s president in the wake of alleged hazing and “financial irregularities,” the governor’s office announced Thursday.

 Chanting “We’ve got questions.
 You’ve got answers,” the students marched to the governor’s mansion, promising to stay until Scott changed his mind.